da-penguin-guy/Virgil/README.md

 # Virgil Protocol 2.0.0

 Virgil is a network protocol for controlling audio devices using JSON-formatted messages over TCP.
-It uses mDNS for device discovery and supports real-time parameter control and status monitoring.
+It uses mDNS for Virgil Controller and supports real-time parameter control and status monitoring.

 **This is Virgil Protocol 2.0.0**